THE

 Dominance.

-SOME TOXIC METALS CAN
+SOME TOXIC METALS CAN ELEVATE THE SODIUM/POTASSIUM RATIO

-Hidden or overt
+Hidden

-copper, cadmium and
+or overt copper, cadmium and

-sodium levels and can cause a higher sodium/potassium ratio.
-This is true even if the cadmium or

-mercury are hidden within body tissues and not revealed on the hair test.
-As cadmium, copper or mercury are

 ratio.
+This is true even if the

+cadmium or mercury are hidden within body tissues and not revealed on the hair

+sodium/potassium ratio.

 An exception is if a retest is

-performed during a toxic metal
+performed during

-elimination.
-The sodium/potassium
+a toxic metal elimination.
+The

-ratio may temporarily rise or fall as any toxic metal is being eliminated.
-This occurs because the metals irritate
+sodium/potassium ratio may temporarily rise or fall as any toxic metal is being

-sodium/potassium ratio to be temporarily skewed.
-The ratio will normalize when the metal elimination is
+This may cause the sodium/potassium ratio to be temporarily skewed.
+The ratio will normalize when the metal

-complete.
+elimination is complete.

 A